Lemon Rosemary Chicken

 Creamy Lemon Rosemary Chicken

 I’m always scrambling to get diner on the table.
 I love to batch cook to help fill the gaps.
 This Lemon Rosemary Chicken feeds my family fast.

 When I have these frozen chicken packs ready to grab in the morning before work, they can be pulled out and thawed during the day and ready for an even quicker meal.

-Once I have the chicken marinated it’s just a few other steps to get this on the table.
 A quick sear of the chicken in a hot cast iron skillet is my favorite way to cook the chicken, but any large flat bottom skillet will do.

 Please feel free to use any lemons, but there comes a time in the year when meyer lemons are in abundance.
 I literally come home to bags of meyer lemons at my front door.